How can Poor Digestion cause Weight Gain?

 What causes poor Digestion?

-mentioned problems with low stomach acid production and poor digestive enzyme production
+We already mentioned problems with low stomach acid production and poor digestive

-types of digestive problems including constipation, IBS, GERD/Reflux and ulcers.
-A sick
+problems including constipation, IBS, GERD/Reflux and ulcers.
+A sick gallbladder can

 constipation and yeast infections.

-to know what type of digestive problem you have so that it can be treated appropriately.
-We
+important thing is to know what type of digestive problem you have so that it can be

 Dysbiosis

-beneficial bacteria are crucial in the digestive process.
-They aid in the breakdown of food,
+flora.
+These beneficial bacteria are crucial in the digestive process.
+They aid in the

 Digestion and Weight Gain

-breakdown your food, absorb your nutrients and eliminate toxins effectively your metabolism will
+can not breakdown your food, absorb your nutrients and eliminate toxins effectively

-from toxic build-up.
-Many toxins cause your body to retain body fat and excess water.
-The
+will suffer from toxic build-up.
+Many toxins cause your body to retain body fat and

 972-735-0707